 Why Research Matters

-The discovery of the Endocannabinoid system (ECS) is probably one of the most important scientific medical discoveries in recent times.
+The discovery of the Endocannabinoid system (ECS) is probably one of the most important scientific medical discovery in recent times.
 As our knowledge expands, we are coming to realize that the ECS is a master control system of virtually all physiology.
-However, in the United States of America, only 13% of the 157 medical schools surveyed, taught any organized course on endocannabinoid science to our future doctors.
+However, In the United States of America, only 13% of the 157 medical schools surveyed taught any organized course on endocannabinoid science to our future doctors.

 Current research merely scratches the surface of a vast and practically unexplored area of medical science, and as we learn more, we discover just how complex the activity of the Endocannabinoid system (ECS) truly is.
 For example, recent studies demonstrated that the endocannabinoid system is heavily involved in modulation of dopaminergic (releasing of dopamine as a neurotransmitter which are used by drugs in the treatment of Parkinson's and some psychiatric disorders) and Vanilloid signaling (these receptors when activated are involved in pain management), and that the activity of the cannabinoid receptors can vary wildly according to the area of the body, the genetic makeup of the individual and the individual’s current state of health.

-Understanding ECS and the effect of cannabis molecules on ECS can drastically change the current medical system of managing and treating complicated diseases like cancer.
+Understanding ECS and the effect of cannabis molecules on ECS can radicalize the current medical system of managing and treating complicated diseases.

-Since cannabis is currently classified as a Schedule 1 drug, Daner’s Hope Foundation is partnering with doctors, research institutes and universities that are currently working with various government bodies like the FDA (Food and Drug Administration), DEA (Drug Enforcement Agency), NIDA (National Institute of Drug Abuse), NIH (National Institute of Health), HHS (Human and Health Services) and are able to overcome various federal and state regulatory hurdles to push scientific cannabis research and human clinical trials for cannabis in cancer treatment.
+Since cannabis is currently classified as a Schedule 1 drug, Daner’s Hope Foundation is partnering with doctors, research institutes and universities that are currently working with various government bodies like FDA (Food and Drug Administration), DEA (Drug Enforcement Agency), NIDA (National Institute of Drug Abuse), NIH (National Institute of Health), HHS (Human and Health Services) and are able to overcome various federal and state regulatory hurdles to push scientific cannabis research and human clinical trials for cannabis in various medical treatments.